 i.
-Minimum number of services.
-The minimum number of waiver services (one or more) that an individual must require in order to be determined need waiver services is: 1 ii.
-Frequency of services.
+Mi nimum number of services. nee e minimum number of waiver services (one or more) that an individual must require in order to be determined waiver services is: ii.
+Fro equency of services.
 The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: Individuals determined to need waiver services must require the following: 1.
 Provision of at least one waiver service, excluding Supports Coordination.
 2. Waiver services provided 2 times per year at minimum.
-Monitoring of participants requirements conducted by Supports Coordination can be found in Appendix D-2 a of this waiver. b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one): Directly by the Medicaid agency By the operating agency specified in Appendix A By a government agency under contract with the Medicaid agency.
-Specify the entity: Other Specify:

-c.
-Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:
+Monitoring of participants requirements conducted by Supports Coordination can be found in Appendix Da of this waiver. control of the control of the contr Direc tly by the Medicaid agency By the e operating agency specified in Appendix A By a g government agency under contract with the Medicaid agency.
+Specij fy the entity: Other Specij ry: L dificat ions of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the l/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

-The AE is responsible to have a Qualified Developmental Disability Professional (QDDP) performing level of care evaluations and reevaluations.
+The AE is responsible to have Qualified Developmental Disability Professionals (QDDPs) performing level of care evaluations and reevaluations.

-The ODDP must have one of the following:
+The QDDP must have one of the following: